renaudgweb/CatPrinter/README.md

 > `pip install -r requirements.txt`

 > `apt install wkhtmltopdf`

+Update the configuration files with your path and API keys:

+> app > config > config.py

+> app > config > config.sh

+Add your path up to the location where you have cloned this directory.
+(CAUTION: Make sure to add the '/' at the end of your path)
 ---
 Be sure to replace the fonts with your own in the code, the fonts must be in the root folder.
 Like "Lucida_Console_Regular.ttf".